BlueBrain/hpcbench/docs/index.rst

 HPCBench is a Python package that allows you to specify and execute benchmarks.
 It provides:

 * an API to describe how to execute benchmarks utilities and gather metrics.
-* A way to describe tests campaigns in a YAML format.
+* A way to describe benchmark campaigns in YAML format.
-* command line executable to execute your campaigns, and use generated metrics for various usage:
+* command line utilities to execute your campaigns, and post-process generated metrics in various ways:

+   * Merging metrics from different campaigns
+   * Exporting metrics in CSV format
+   * Exporting data to Elasticsearch
    * Plotting with matplotlib
    * PDF report generation
-   * Elasticsearch / Kibana integration

-HPCBench does not support benchmark softwares installation.
+HPCBench assumes that the various benchmark tools/binaries are managed elsewhere and does not provide features for building and maintaining benchmark software.

-This Python package is still in pre-alpha stage, and not suitable for production.
+NB: This Python package is still in pre-alpha stage, and not suitable for production.

 Installation
 ============